-Under certain circumstances employees and/or their dependents that have lost group benefits under the Smithsonian Institution may elect to continue such coverage under provisions of the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) as amended.
+Under certain circumstances employees, their spouses, and/or their dependent children that lose group benefits under the Smithsonian Institution may elect to continue such coverage under provisions of the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) as amended.
 Monthly premiums are remitted on a direct pay basis.

 Employees and Dependents Eligible for Continuation of Coverage

-(4) SI policy allows employees who have been deemed totally disabled according to the Smithsonian Institution's disability plan to continue coverage for the entire period of disability.
+(3) SI policy allows employees who have been deemed totally disabled according to the Smithsonian Institution's long term disability plan to continue coverage for the entire period of disability.
 The employee will be required to pay only the employee portion of the premium during the period of disability.
-If employees are not deemed disbled under the group disability plan, but are eligible to receive Social Security payments due to disability, the employee may continue coverage under COBRA provisions for up to 29 months.
-You must contact the SAO Benefits Office for additional details.
+If the employee is not deemed disbled under the disability plan, but is eligible to receive Social Security payments due to disability, the employee may continue coverage under COBRA provisions for up to 29 months.
+Please contact the SAO Benefits Office for additional details.

 How to Exercise Your Rights

 The participant will be responsible for paying the COBRA premium timely.
-Unless deemed disabled according to the Smithsonian Institution's disability plan, the premium charged will equal 102% of the total monthly premium in effect at the time of the qualifying life event.
+Unless deemed disabled according to the Smithsonian Institution's disability plan, the premium charged will equal 102% of the total monthly premium.
 This premium is subject to change annually.
 You have 60 days from the qualifying life event to elect temporary continuation of coverage.
-Such election is accomplished by notifying the SAO Benefits Office of the qualifying life event within the time frames specified.
-You will have 60 days to elect continuation of coverage upon receiving the COBRA Notice and payment instructions.
 If you do not exercise your rights within the allowed time period or fail to make the required premium payment, you will forfeit your right to continue coverage.

 Loss of Coverage